brunosa3/smart_surveillance/README.md

 ### 2) brief exploration of the reference database [04_Brief_database_exploration.ipynb](04_Brief_database_exploration.ipynb)

-Please download the reference [*Database*](https://drive.google.com/drive/folders/1OLql-G3klodLDTHCIkcC0m-5S-3VN7nZ?usp=sharing) into the *Database* folder of the repo.
+Please download the reference [*Database*](https://drive.google.com/drive/folders/1OLql-G3klodLDTHCIkcC0m-5S-3VN7nZ?usp=sharing) into the *Database* folder of the repo first.

 ### 3) define in or out of interest area.
 Demonstrate why we recenter and upsample using super_resolution method prior feature extraction [05_demo_area_of_interest_recenter_upsample.ipynb](05_demo_area_of_interest_recenter_upsample.ipynb)